Osborne tries to sweeten pill for austerity Britain

 It is unclear how a 35 billion pound windfall from the Bank of England's 375 billion pound asset purchase scheme will be accounted for in the public finances, but it is a timely gift for Osborne and will reduce Britain's debts.

-The OBR may well extend the time needed before Britain's structural current budget returns to balance by a year to 2017/18.
+The OBR may well extend the time needed before Britain's structural current budget returns to balance by a year to 2017/18 - though this will keep Osborne within the five-year rolling horizon he set himself in 2010.

-And Osborne may be forced to abandon one of his key fiscal policy rules -- to see debt falling as a percentage of Britain's national output by 2015/16.
+However, he may be forced to abandon one of his key fiscal policy rules - to see debt falling as a percentage of Britain's national output by 2015/16.
 He could replace that rule with something less specific to keep markets on side.